 "So Proud" Nigerian Lady With 2.8 CGPA At 300L Turns Struggle Into Academic Success, Story Trends

-• A Nigerian lady at Igbinedion University, who once struggled with a 2.8 CGPA in her 300 level, shared how she completely turned her academic life around.
+- A Nigerian lady at Igbinedion University, who once struggled with a 2.8 CGPA in her 300 level, shared how she completely turned her academic life around

-• She explained how a low score in a pharmacology test motivated her to reassess her approach, study harder, and commit fully to her academics.
+- She explained how a low score in a pharmacology test motivated her to reassess her approach, study harder, and commit fully to her academics

-She noted that in her 300 level, she had a specific CGPA but worked diligently to improve it, eventually graduating with a much higher CGPA.
+She noted that in her 300-level, she had a specific CGPA but worked diligently to improve it, eventually graduating with a much higher CGPA.

 Source: TikTok

-Lady shares how focus and hard work turned her 2.8 CGPA into top result
+Lady shares how focus helped her

 In a detailed breakdown on her social media page, @_favourtheyoutuber, via the popular platform TikTok, she recounted how she turned her academic performance around.